 Master’s in Cybersecurity

 Cybersecurity professionals like you are curious problem solvers whose purpose is fighting cyber crime for organizations.
 How do you level up?
-With a graduate degree in cybersecurity at WMU!
-Become an expert in cybersecurity by earning your master’s and see your future possibilities expand.
+With a WMU graduate degree in cybersecurity!
+You will become an expert in cybersecurity and see your future possibilities expand.
 All courses in this STEM curriculum are offered online or in person, and you can pick the format that works best for you.

 Is a master’s degree in cybersecurity right for my future?